Abatement

 An administrator is a person appointed by the Probate Registry to manage and distribute the estate of someone who died without a valid will or when no executor can act.

-Adoption is the legal process that makes a child the permanent legal child of their adoptive parents, with exactly the same [inheritance](/glossary/inheritance) rights as a biological child and no automatic rights from biological parents.
+Adoption is the legal process that makes a child the permanent legal child of their adoptive parents, with the same inheritance rights as a biological child.

-An adult dependant's pension is a lifetime income paid by the NHS Pension Scheme to your surviving [spouse](/glossary/spouse), civil partner, or nominated partner after your death, typically worth 33-50% of your NHS pension entitlement.
+An adult dependant's pension is a lifetime income paid by the NHS Pension Scheme to your surviving spouse, civil partner, or nominated partner after your death.

-An advance decision (also called a living will) is a legally binding document where you specify medical treatments you want to refuse if you later become unable to make or communicate decisions yourself.
+An advance decision (living will) is a legally binding document specifying medical treatments you want to refuse if you later cannot make or communicate decisions.

-An Age [18](/glossary/age-of-majority) to 25 Trust is a will trust created by parents that allows their children to inherit at a chosen age between 18 and 25, offering favorable inheritance tax treatment while providing protection during young adulthood.
+An Age 18 to 25 Trust is a will trust created by parents allowing children to inherit at a chosen age between 18 and 25, with favourable inheritance tax treatment.

 Age of majority is 18 in England and Wales—the age when you legally become an adult with full rights to make a will, inherit property directly, and enter into binding contracts.

-Agricultural [land](/glossary/immovable-property) is land actively used for farming purposes—including growing crops, rearing livestock, and associated buildings—that may qualify for significant inheritance tax relief when passed through a will.
+Agricultural land is land actively used for farming purposes that may qualify for significant inheritance tax relief when passed through a will.

-Agricultural Property Relief (APR) is an [inheritance](/glossary/inheritance) tax relief that reduces or eliminates tax on qualifying farmland, farm buildings, and farmhouses, helping keep family farms intact.
+Agricultural Property Relief (APR) is an inheritance tax relief that reduces or eliminates tax on qualifying farmland and farmhouses.

-An AIM-listed company is a business traded on the Alternative Investment Market—a sub-market of the London [Stock](/glossary/company-shares) Exchange for smaller or emerging companies—that's treated as 'unquoted' for UK inheritance tax purposes.
+An AIM-listed company is a business traded on the Alternative Investment Market for smaller companies, treated as 'unquoted' for UK inheritance tax purposes.

-The Annual Exemption is the £3,000 allowance each person can give away each tax year (6 April to 5 April) without those gifts being added to their [estate](/glossary/estate) for inheritance tax purposes.
+The Annual Exemption is the £3,000 allowance each person can give away each tax year (6 April to 5 April) without those gifts being added to their estate for IHT purposes.

 An apostille is an official certificate issued by the UK government that verifies a document's authenticity for use in over 120 countries without further authentication.

-Appropriation is the legal power allowing executors to transfer a specific asset from an [estate](/glossary/estate) directly to a beneficiary instead of selling it and distributing cash, giving executors flexibility to distribute actual assets like property or shares rather than cash proceeds.
+Appropriation is the legal power allowing executors to transfer a specific estate asset directly to a beneficiary instead of selling it and distributing cash.

 Armed forces wills, also called privileged wills, allow UK military personnel in actual military service to make valid wills without witnesses or even in spoken form under special legal provisions.

-Art and collectibles are valuable tangible items like paintings, antiques, sculptures, jewellery, or collections that form part of your [estate](/glossary/estate) and require professional valuation for inheritance tax purposes.
+Art and collectibles are valuable tangible items like paintings, antiques, sculptures, and jewellery that require professional valuation for inheritance tax purposes.

-Articles of association are the internal rulebook for a [limited company](/glossary/limited-company), setting out how it's run and—crucially for estate planning—what happens to shares when someone dies or wants to transfer them.
+Articles of association are the internal rulebook for a limited company, setting out how it operates and what happens to shares when someone dies.

-An assent is a legal document that transfers ownership of property from a deceased person's [estate](/glossary/estate) to the beneficiary who inherits it, completed by the executor after obtaining probate.
+An assent is a legal document that transfers ownership of property from a deceased person's estate to the beneficiary who inherits it.

 Assets are everything you own that has value—including property, savings, investments, personal possessions, and digital accounts—which together form your estate when you die.